Former ‘Teen Mom 2’ Star Jenelle Evans Says She Is Making ‘Wiser Decisions’

 “Just to clarify for years I never posted any articles to my social pages unless it was exclusives about myself.
 The other ones were written/posted by other companies,” she explained in another tweet.

-Prior to her post on Friday, Jenelle didn’t typically post personally on the account.
-Rather, she would take to Instagram to share updates with her followers including photos of her family.
-Along with the tweets, she added a new profile picture of herself.
-In the photo, Jenelle is wearing a yellow dress and smiling for the camera.
+Prior to her post on Friday, Jenelle typical social media behavior would see her take to Instagram in order to share updates with her followers, often posting photos of her family.
+Along with these most recent Friday tweets, she added a new profile picture of herself.
+In that photo, Jenelle is seen wearing a yellow dress and smiling for the camera.

 Upon her return to Twitter, some of her followers asked her how she will earn income.